Enlightened Ways to Handle Life’s

-From these limited perspectives, what could be seen was really realwhile everything else was “imaginary” (from a materialism viewpoint) or “spiritual” (from a religious standpoint.)
-Scary events such as catastrophes, illness and death were thought to be controlled by a powerful being in the sky and every effort was made to placate this “God” in hopes of avoiding bad things.
+From these limited perspectives, what could be seen was really realwhile everything else was imaginary(from a materialism viewpoint) or spiritual(from a religious standpoint.)
+Events such as catastrophes, illness and death were thought to be controlled by a huge powerful being in the sky.
+Every effort was made to placate this deity in hopes of avoiding bad things.

 Fortunately, there is much more to life than meets the eye.
-The beliefs listed above are the result of a limited “golf ball” perspective versus a fuller “Mt.
-Everest” view.
+The beliefs listed above are the result of a limited golf ball perspective versus a more complete Mt.
+Everest view.
 Today, you can benefit from contemporary evidence and strategies for enlarging your understanding of reality.
 These show that the same energy and intelligence that created and sustains all life exists within you.

-* * * * * *
+* * * * * * *